carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 > - What do I do with messages that always fail?
 I need a proper retry strategy and a DLQ.
 >
 > Observability
-> I need to answer: What happened to this event?
+> - I need to answer: What happened to this event?
 Did it fail?
 Who consumed it?
 Where did it stop?
 >
 > Security and isolation
-> Controlling who can publish and consume each topic.
+> - Controlling who can publish and consume each topic.
 >
-> If I ignore these points, the architecture might work fine in the happy path, but it will become a real source of pain in production.
+> If I ignore these points, the architecture might work fine in the happy path, but it will become
+> a real source of pain in production.
 >
 > Second: How I would structure the communication between the two microservices using Kafka
 >
 > To minimize these risks, I’d structure the solution like this:
-> - Define clear domain events and contracts
+> - Define clear domain events and contracts<br>
 > - No generic payloads.
-I’d use explicit events like CustomerCreatedEvent, OrderApprovedEvent, etc.
+I’d use explicit events like CustomerCreatedEvent, OrderApprovedEvent, etc.<br>
 > And I’d use JSON or Avro with a well-defined, versioned schema.
 > - Topic modeling and keying strategy<br>
 > I’d create domain-oriented topics such as: customer-events or orders-events.